aerasmo/bvcmd/README.md

 # Bible Verse CMD
-A script utility that scrapes https://www.bible.com/ and paste the bible verse to the clipboard.
+A script utility that scrapes https://www.bible.com/ for a bible verse and paste it to the clipboard.
 - currently supports tagalog bible (tlab)

 # Usage sample